ravigummadi/gummadiblog/posts/Setup-Dropplets-Blog-on-Azure.md

 I use the **Github** option for the following reasons:

-* Maintain my blog posts under version control
+* Maintain blog posts under version control
-* Merge upstream changes from original [Dropplets repo](https://github.com/circa75/dropplets) so that I can stay on bleeding edge
+* Merge upstream changes from original [Dropplets repo](https://github.com/circa75/dropplets) to stay on bleeding edge
-* Azure deploys your site when you do `git push` to your `master`, which makes the publishing part really easy.
+* Deploy your blog when you do a `git push` to your `master`

-Once you click the *Connect your github repository* on your website's dashboard, Azure guides you on how to hook up your existing repository to this website.
+Once you click the *Connect your github repository* on the website's dashboard, Azure guides you on how to hook up the existing repository to the website.
 If you face any issues doing that, refer to this [article](http://azure.microsoft.com/en-us/documentation/articles/web-sites-publish-source-control/#Step7).

-Once you set this up, every time you do a `git push` to your `master`, your blog is automatically published.
+Once this is setup, every time you do a `git push` to your `master`, blog is automatically published.
 You can monitor your deployments from the `deployments` tab on your Azure website.
 Here is my screenshot:

 ![Azure Deployments](http://googledrive.com/host/0B-_fDRYNhz_Rdi1VSnVIN01WbUk/azure_deployments.png)